This self contained program will encourage a team of students to use design-thinking methodology...

 Students are offered the option of travel to locations in Asia and Europe.

-Seniors interested in community service or service learning may apply to participate in a project of their own design...
+Seniors interested in community engagement may apply to participate in a project of their own design...

 Opportunities for interning at either MKA's Primary or Middle School campuses...